Take the City's Morse Park Pool Survey!

 Section 2.
 Fiduciary Oversight.

-The Board is is responsible for the protecting organization assets and maintaining 501(c)(3) tax-exempt status.
-All expenditures exceeding $100 require a majority Board vote.
+The Board is responsible for protecting organization assets and maintaining 501(c)(3) tax-exempt status.
+All expenditures exceeding $100 require a majority Board vote for approval.

-President: Chief spokesperson and liaison to the City of Lakewood.
+President: Serves as the chief spokesperson, general administrator, and primary liaison to the City of Lakewood.

-Vice President: Project manager and presiding officer in the President’s absence.
+Vice President: Serves as project manager and performs the duties of the presiding officer in the President’s absence or incapacity.

-Secretary/Treasurer: Custodian of records, minutes, the Voting Roll, and financial accounts.
+Secretary/Treasurer: Acts as custodian of corporate records, meeting minutes, the official Voting Roll, and financial bank accounts.

 ARTICLE VI: MEETINGS & NOTICE